NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 If -dealloc is implemented (ARC) it should be placed directly below the -init methods of any class.
 If there are no -init methods then it should be the first method after class level methods.
 On non-ARC code dealloc **must** always be implemented and release all the iVars.

 ## init
 The designated initializer of a class shall be marked with a comment in the header file, the designated initializer of the base-class should **always** be overridden. e.g. always override initWithFrame in your UIView-subclass.
+Dot-Notation shall not be used in init and dealloc, only direct iVar-access.

 ## Private Methods and Properties